Matdonell/DiWalkthrough/src/004 - Injection Points/README.md

 * All DI frameworks support it
 * Forces unit tests to supply all dependencies
 * Clear definition of required dependencies
+* If used in libraries, makes them DI ready.

 ### The bad
 * Forces to write boilerplate code in the constructor to assign private members